 How can the city protect its quality of life in light of the proposed airport improvements?

 The county, like any other entity proposing a major project, must analyze the potential effects of a project and commit to a mitigation plan for all identified significant impacts.
 The city provided official comments on the airport’s plan and Draft Environmental Impact Report to reflect the community’s concerns, including traffic, noise and other effects of the plan.
 The city is now exploring what other options are available to ensure the community’s concerns are addressed.
+The city hosted a public meeting on June 19, 2018 to discuss how city officials and the community could work together to influence the future of the airport.
+Watch the meeting video.
+See the PowerPoint presentation slides.
+City staff will return to the City Council to present a potential strategy for consideration.

 What is being proposed in the master plan?